 Why I Make Cold-Brew

-- Extra Caffeine
+- Extra Caffeine.

-- Low bitterness
+- Low bitterness.

-- Quickly poured from the fridge first thing in the morning when I NEED my caffeine
+- Quickly poured from the fridge first thing in the morning when I NEED my caffeine.

-- Refreshing in hot weather
+- Refreshing in hot weather.

-- Doesn’t require fancy equipment
+- Doesn’t require fancy equipment.

-- Extra strong
+- Extra strong.

-- Easier on the stomach – naturally low acid
+- Easier on the stomach – naturally low acid.

-This is a Strong Brew
+This is My Brew Ratio

 If It’s Still Not Sweet Enough

 Cold brew is generally less acidic and less bitter so it may actually taste sweeter than normal.
-If it’s still not sweet enough you can make this easy simple syrup to add a drop or two of sweetness.
+If it’s still not sweet enough, you can make this easy simple syrup to add a drop or two of sweetness.
 Normal sugar will not dissolve properly into cold coffee.

 100g white sugar